sambou/react-boilerplate/README.md

 ## React App Scaffold
 My current scaffold for (Java|Type)Script apps with React & Redux.
+Use at your own risk.
+PRs are more than welcome.

 ## Setup
 - ```git clone https://github.com/sambou/react-app-scaffold```